rn-pn-sn/Android-Mod-onLGL/Docs/Making changes to the APK (PC).md

 Uncomment this code

 ```
-Toast.makeText(MainActivity.this, "Error.
-Game's main activity does not exist", Toast.LENGTH_LONG).show();
+Log.e("Mod", "Error.
+Game's main activity does not exist");
 ```

 On `AndroidManifest.xml`, remove `<action android:name="android.intent.action.MAIN"/>` from the game's activity, like this: